AdobeDocs/experience-platform.en/help/access-control/abac/permission-manager/permission-manager.md

 >
 >To access [!UICONTROL Permission Manager], you must be a product administrator.
 If you do not have admin privileges, contact your system administrator to gain access.

-Using simple queries in the [!UICONTROL Permission Manager], you can create concise reports that will help you understand access management and save time validating access permissions across many workflows and granularity levels.
+Use simple queries in the [!UICONTROL Permission Manager], to create concise reports that will help you understand access management and save time validating access permissions across many workflows and granularity levels.
+You can utilize [!UICONTROL Permission Manager] to find users that belong to a user group and have specified access privileges, as well as roles that have specific labels.

 ## Perform a search for users within a specified user group

+>[!CONTEXTUALHELP]
+>id="platform_permission_manager"
+>title="Permission manager"
+>abstract="Select the attributes for the permission elements you would like to find using the drop downs."

-Using the dropdown, select the attribute **[!UICONTROL Users]**.
+Using the drop down, select the attribute **[!UICONTROL Users]**.

 ![The attribute drop down highlighting Users.](../../images/permission-manager/users-select.png)